-Employees must request leave, in advance, via the Leave Report in MyLAWSON Employee Self-Service.
+Employees must request leave, in advance, via the online faculty/staff suite.
 Department heads and supervisors are responsible for scheduling and approving personal leave of their staff prior to the occurrence of the absence.
 Every effort will be made to schedule leave as requested by the employee.
 In scheduling leave, however, the effective continuation of the normal work routine will be the primary consideration.